kirjavascript/cakeybar/README.md

 the `fixed` property changes the component position from relative to absolute

 interval is the update interval (for components that have one) in seconds

+format strings use a simple syntax for replacing named tokens with data

 #### image